|Top Previous Next|

-In addition VIP scores are multiplied by 3.
+In addition VIP guests have their scores multiplied by 3.

-The scoring simply takes account of whether guests are sat next to or on the same table as other guests.
-It doesn't allow for whether the guests might be able to see each other or be within talking distance.
+The scoring only takes account of whether guests are seated next to each other, on the same table (or the same section of an E-shaped table) or on adjacent tables.
+It doesn't allow for whether the guests might be able to see each other or are within talking distance.
 This simplification allows the genetic algorithm to search the vast space of possible solutions reasonably quickly.
 You may have to tweak the automatic assignment a little 'by hand' to get the best possible result.
 For example you might have to move/rotate tables so that people who don't like each other aren't sat back to back.
 However you should find that the automatic assignment will be quite close to ideal, and this will save you a great deal of time.

 You can set the stopping criteria for the automatic assignment in the Preferences window.
 The automatic assignment time goes up rapidly with the number of guests.
 This is in the nature of combinatorial problems.